Roman life and culture

 - As a way to relax and have fun, the Romans would to go the Colosseum to see plays and watch gladiator fights.

-- The Romans were so good at building roads, that some still exist today!
+- The Romans were so good at building roads that some Roman roads still exist today!

 - Romans wore togas, which were long pieces of cloth that they draped around their waist and shoulders.

 - Bath houses were used by everyone to take a bath, have a massage and chat to friends.

 - The Romans used different letters to represent numbers – we call these Roman numerals, and we still use them sometimes today.